Landolt Ophthalmotrope 1893 | E.B. Meyerowitz

 What the Ophthalmotrope Does

-The ophthalmotrope demonstrates the movement of the eye.
-It is a mechanical model used to teach the complex rotational mechanics of ocular motility.
-The innermost sphere represents the eye.
-It turns on a number of axes, replicating the actions of the six extraocular muscles.
-The telescoping lacquered brass base and stand support the frame during demonstration.
-This instrument was essential for teaching students and clinicians how the eye moves in all directions of gaze.
+The ophthalmotrope demonstrates eye movement in action.
+Instructors used this mechanical model to teach the complex rotational mechanics of ocular motility.
+The innermost sphere represents the eye itself.
+It turns on multiple axes, replicating the actions of the six extraocular muscles.
+Meanwhile, the telescoping lacquered brass base and stand support the frame throughout each demonstration.
+This instrument therefore became essential for teaching students and clinicians how the eye moves in every direction of gaze.

 Construction by E. B. Meyerowitz

-E. B. Meyerowitz was the maker of this exceptional piece.
-The telescoping base allows the instrument to be raised or lowered for demonstration purposes.
-The quality of the brass work and the precision of the mechanical joints reflect the high standards of late 19th century scientific instrument making.
+E. B. Meyerowitz crafted this exceptional piece with clear attention to detail.
+The telescoping base lets instructors raise the instrument for demonstration purposes.
+Additionally, the quality of the brass work and the precision of the mechanical joints reflect the high standards of late 19th century scientific instrument making.

 Collectibility